marph91/jimmy/docs/import_instructions.md

 Markdown files can be imported to Joplin as described [on the website](https://joplinapp.org/help/apps/import_export/#importing-from-markdown-files):

 1. In Joplin, go to `File -> Import` and choose:
-    - `MD - Markdown (Directory)` if you converted without frontmatter.
+    - `MD - Markdown (Directory)` if you converted without front matter.
 This is the default.
-    - `MD - Markdown + Front Matter (Directory)` if you converted with frontmatter.
-You can add frontmatter by using the `--frontmatter joplin` argument.
+    - `MD - Markdown + Front Matter (Directory)` if you converted with front matter.
+You can add front matter by using the `--frontmatter joplin` argument.
 2. Select the root folder.

 ## Logseq